-Let’s assume when we create an object of our class, setting a specific type (e.g. Dog) during the execution of the program, the unknown type T will be replaced with the above type.
-If we choose to create a shelter for dogs, we can consider that our field is declared as follows:
+When we create an object from our class, setting a specific type (e.g. Dog) during the execution of the program, the unknown type T will be replaced with that specific type.
+If we choose to create a shelter for dogs, we can consider that our field will be declared as follows: